To use your own styles, please:

 AI Art Generators are controversial due to forces familiar to any historian: disruptive tech threatens jobs, which naturally incites resentment and fear.

 From daguerreotype cameras to Photoshop to smartphone cameras, technology changes society in profound ways.
-Joseph Schumpeter describes this as "creative destruction," but it is more accurately referred to as "destructive creation."
-Ultimately, disruptive technology like an AI Art Generator births a healthier, more prosperous society by bringing automation and skill equality to more people.
+Joseph Schumpeter describes this as "creative destruction," but it is more accurately considered "destructive creation."
+Ultimately, disruptive technology like an AI Art Generator births a healthier, more prosperous society by elevating living standards and increasing skill equality via the power of automation.
 In doing so, some people feel threatened and lash out in fear.
 This cycle repeats itself endlessly.

 Public training of artists has led to progress for millennia.
 Each generation of art learns and draws inspiration from preceding ones.
 Think artists who learn to create by studying private buildings, favorite cartoons, popular characters, and other sources of art knowledge.
 Public training of machines has occurred for decades, and modern marvels like the iPhone or Google would be severely handicapped without such knowledge sharing, or perhaps not even feasible.